ml31415/numpy-groupies/README.md

 * `func='sum'` - the function to use for aggregation.
 See the section below for nore details.
 * `size=None` - the shape of the output array.
 If `None`, the maximum value in `group_idx` will set the size of the output.
 * `fill_value=0` - value to use for output groups that do not appear anywhere in the `group_idx` input array.
-* `order='C'` - for multimensional output, this controls the layout in memory, can be `'F'` for fortran-style.
+* `order='C'` - for multidimensional output, this controls the layout in memory, can be `'F'` for fortran-style.
 * `dtype=None` - the`dtype` of the output. `None` means choose a sensible type for the given `a`, `func`, and `fill_value`.
 * `axis=None` - explained below.
 * `ddof=0` - passed through into calculations of variance and standard deviation (see section on functions).